 |

-and we decided not to show them here.
-Below is an authenticity rating that is listed with each gun shown.
-Although
+no provenance and we decided not to show them all here.
+Below is an authenticity rating that is listed with each

-grading the authenticity is not fool-proof, neither is it strictly guess work.
-It is governed by the available information
+gun shown.
+This is my grading system and none are fool-proof, neither is it strictly guess work.
+It is governed by the available

-and facts pertaining to each item.
-Disagreements are sure to occur.
+information pertaining to each item.
+Disagreements are expected.

 Authenticity

-by Soapy exists.
-2. Possible: Little to no proof
+Provenance of ownership by Soapy exists.
+2. Possible: Little to no provenance, but there is

-property reports that Si personally handed the rifle to Soapy's son, Jefferson R. Smith, III when he and his mother arrived
+handed Soapy's rifle to Soapy's son, Jefferson R. Smith III when he and his mother Mary (Soapy's widow) arrived

-in Skagway in August, 1898.
-They had come to collect what was left of the estate.
-In later years it was reported that Si gave
+in Skagway, Alaska in August 1898.
+They had come to collect the estate.
+In later years it was reported that Tanner personally

-away guns to people, claiming they once belonged to Soapy.
-How many guns and what models are not known.
+gave away guns to people, claiming they had once belonged to Soapy.
+How many times he did this and what type of guns are not

 |

-The photograph above shows the actual rifle Soapy used against Frank Reid on
+photograph above shows the actual rifle Soapy used against Frank Reid on July 8, 1898.
+After shooting Reid, this rifle was

-by acting deputy marshal J. M. Tanner.
-The rifle still remains in the Smith family in New York.
+U.S. Deputy Marshal J. M. Tanner.
+The rifle currently remains in the Smith family.
 Authenticity

 rating: Indisputable.